Anna Abrikosova: Community

 For the children of parishioners who did not wish to expose their children to the forced indoctrination into Marxist-Leninist atheism common in the Soviet educational system, Mother Catherine, Father Nikolai, and the sisters founded a secret and illegal Catholic school.
 Sister Philomena Ejsmont later recalled, "Mother Catherine loved children; they always had access to her room and simply adored her."

-Sister Anatolia Nowicka confirms this, adding, "At times the sound of children's laughter and merriment came from her room.
+Sister Anatolia Nowicka confirms this, adding: "At times the sound of children's laughter and merriment came from her room.
 Mother knew how to devise clever, fun diversions for the children.
-They idolized her."
+They idolized her.
+The following sisters worked there: Sister Catherine Ricci (Tatiana Galkina), Sister Margaret of Hungary (Raisa Krylevskaia), Sister Dominica (Elzbieta Wachowicz), and Sister Theresa (Nadezhda Tsvetkova).
+They paid particular attention to the Catholic aspect of their teaching, and tried to graft into the children dedication to the Church, devotion to the Eucharist, appropriate attitudes to the Holy Mass, and respect for the priest.
+The children gave concerts and produced plays for the holy days."

 One of the schoolchildren was Father Nikolai Alexandrov's daughter, Ekaterina Nikolaevna (née Alexandrova) Mikhailova.
 In a memoir written decades later, she recalled, "My entire childhood was spent within this community, at 23 Prechistenskii Boulevard, Apartment 34.
 It was a huge apartment.
 There was a chapel in one room and there was also a convent.
 During the day, it looked like any well-appointed apartment with a living room, kitchen, and everything else; but at night, at least thirty nuns were staying there.
 They all slept on the floor.
 But at that time, I did not know this.
 The atmosphere in the community was friendly, with everyone being hard workers and no one being forced to do anything against her will.
 We were like all other children, fed and cared for.
 For every New Year, wonderful festivities were arranged, with costume parties and skits.
 Quite a lot of people used to come.
 There was a rather large circle of laypeople, besides the nuns.
 There were about ten or twelve children."